Co-Management

-If co-management is preferred by the patient, submit a referral using one of the following methods:
+If cataract surgery co-management is preferred by the patient, submit a referral using one of the following methods:

 Make sure to include the patient’s contact information and demographics with each referral.